TNB Theatre School Policies

 Attendance Policy

 Students are required to attend all rehearsals.
 Absence from even one rehearsal can have a large impact on the class, rehearsals and the productions.
-Students absent from rehearsal may not be able to participate in the final presentation and may be dismissed from the Theatre School without warning and without a refund.
+Students repeatedly absent from rehearsal without excuse may not be able to participate in the final presentation and may be dismissed from the Theatre School without warning and without a refund.

 TNB Theatre School recognizes family, education and performance obligations occur outside of TNB Theatre School programming.
 Permission for absence may be accommodated at the discretion of the Theatre School Director in the case of: